uepg/laravel-sybase/README.md

 'UepgBlueprint' => Uepg\LaravelSybase\Database\Schema\Blueprint::class,
 ```

-Update your **config/database.php's** default driver with the settings for the **sqlsrv** or your custom odbc.
+Update your **config/database.php's** default driver with the settings for the **sybase** or your custom odbc.
 See the following example:

 ```php
 <?php